Kourtney Kardashian Reportedly Spends ‘A Ton’ Of Time With Scott Disick & Sofia Richie

 Scott then went on to admit that he doesn’t think he would be able to show the maturity and grace that Sofia has when it comes to his relationship with Kourtney and their three children.

-Scott claims that he believes the kids feel whatever is going on in their parents relationship, and it is important to him to keep his friendship with Kourtney together.
+Scott claims that he believes the kids feel whatever is going on in their parents’ relationship, and it is important to him to keep his friendship with Kourtney together.

 Fans can see more of Kourtney Kardashian and Scott Disick by watching Keeping Up With the Kardashians, which airs Sunday nights on E!, or following the pair on Instagram.